Charmungo98/project1-ivar-the-boneless/README.md

 ### Accessability

-- I used Lighthouse in Chrome Developer Tools to confirm that the colors and fonts being used in throughout the website are easy to read and accessible.
+- I used Lighthouse in Chrome Developer Tools to confirm that the dynamoics of the color scheme and font choice within the article do not contrast each other negatively.

 - Home Page